Legal Terminologies in Australia

 Class Action: A lawsuit where a group of people sue someone.
 It's like a team legal battle.

-Common Law: Laws that come from customs and decisions made by judges, not from government.
+Common Law: Laws that come from customs and decisions made by judges, not from the government.

 Compensation: The money you get to cover any losses or harm caused by someone else's fault.